Jeanne Hachette: Debate about the existence of Jeanne Hachette

 At the time of the canonisation of Joan of Arc in 1920, interest in the deeds of Jeanne Hachette was reactivated by republicans wishing to promote secularism – Jeanne Hachette offered a non-denominational counterpart to Joan of Arc.
 Historians agreed that the action of the women of Beauvais was decisive in obtaining victory, but, beginning in the 19th century, some historians (mainly those with religious leanings) questioned the authenticity of the exploits attributed specifically to Jeanne Hachette.

 In an article entitled "The rumours of history.
-Jeanne Hachette" and appearing in the newspaper L'Assemblée nationale on February 19, 1850, the scholar Paulin Paris denied the existence of Jeanne Hachette.
-He asserted, incorrectly, that no 15th-century author spoke of her, and that the first work to report on her exploits was the History of Navarre by André Favin, published in 1612.
+Jeanne Hachette" and appearing in the newspaper L'Assemblée nationale on February 19, 1850, the scholar Paulin Paris denied the existence of Hachette.
+He asserted, incorrectly, that no 15th-century author spoke of her and that the first work to report on her exploits was the History of Navarre by André Favin, published in 1612.

-In reality, the name of Jeanne Laisné and descriptions of her exploits are found in several authoritative documents from the 15th century.
+In reality, both her name and descriptions of her exploits are found in several authoritative 15th-century documents.
 These include historical accounts written soon after the siege of Beauvais and, in particular, the reliable chronicle by Robert Gaguin, Compendium super Francorum gestis (1497).
-In addition, several royal proclamations (lettres patentes) attest to the reality of the military exploits of the women of Beauvais and, indeed, to Jeanne's very existence.
-The most pertinent of these are the letters patent of Louis XI sent in 1474 that explicitly refer to Jeanne Laisné, laud her exploits and authorize her marriage to Colin Pilon.
-A decree by Louis XI's financial officials, issued a short time later, gives substance to this royal proclamation by exempting the couple (both of whom are named explicitly) from present or future royal taxes.
+In addition, several royal proclamations (lettres patentes) attest to the reality of the military exploits of the women of Beauvais and, indeed, to Laisné's very existence.

+The most pertinent of these are the letters patent of Louis XI, sent in 1474 that explicitly refer to Jeanne Hachette, laud her exploits, and authorize her marriage to Colin Pilon.
+A decree issued by Louis XI's financial officials, shortly afterwards, gives substance to this royal proclamation by exempting the couple (both of whom are named explicitly) from present or future royal taxes.